cdaringe/blog/src/posts/2019-10-22--sign-your-electron-app/index.md

 ## what we'll cover

-- building witn github actions as a ci provider
+- building with github actions as a ci provider
 - building & signing _just_ for osx
 - publishing releases to github releases